Manualenca/Manualenca/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Salud Pública - Hospital Sr. del Milagro
-- 🌱 I’m currently learning - Estoy aprendiendo a programar Python
+- 🌱 I’m currently learning - Estoy aprendiendo a programar Python y Django
 - 👯 I’m looking to collaborate on Sistemas que estén referidos a Salud Pública
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about todo referido a la aplicación del Programa Sumar